t-eckert/devy/integration/README.md

 # Integration Tests

-These tests help ensure the frontend, backend, and database all integrate together correctly.
-They should test the happy path of the API when it is seeded with the data found at `/seed`
+These tests exercise the happy path of behaviors on the site, leveraging the UI and the API.
+They are run with Pytest.
+They are written to be run against a seeded database.

 To run them, you will need: